Lisa Marie Presley died of complications from prior weight-loss surgery, autopsy report shows - Local News 8

 Lisa Marie, the only daughter of the late Elvis Presley and Priscilla Presley, died hours after being hospitalized following an apparent cardiac arrest on January 12.
 The report obtained Thursday also detailed that she was complaining of abdominal pain on the morning of her death.

-Dr. Folasade P. May, associate professor of medicine at the David Geffen School of Medicine at UCLA and director of the Melvin and Bren Simon Gastroenterology Quality Improvement Program, told CNN on Thursday that he suspects that Presley “developed a cardiac arrest because she had a severe complication from the small bowel obstruction.”
-She was 54.
+Dr. Folasade P. May, associate professor of medicine at the David Geffen School of Medicine at UCLA and director of the Melvin and Bren Simon Gastroenterology Quality Improvement Program, told CNN on Thursday that she suspects that Presley “developed a cardiac arrest because she had a severe complication from the small bowel obstruction.”
+Neither doctor interviewed by CNN for this report was directly involved in the case in question.

 LA County Fire Department spokesperson Kaitlyn Aldana told CNN at the time that emergency responders were dispatched to a call in the 5000 block of Normandy Dr in Agoura Hills, California, at 10:37am local time for a cardiac arrest.
 Aldana would not confirm the name of the the patient, who could not be identified due to privacy laws, but said the patient was taken to a local hospital at 11:17 am.